Saborknight/9liners-and-notepad/readme.md

 [![Arma Public Licence](https://www.bistudio.com/assets/img/licenses/APL-SA.png)](https://www.bistudio.com/community/licenses/arma-public-license-share-alike)
 This work is licensed under the Arma Public License - Share Alike

+## Issues
+Have any issues?
+Feature requests?
+Want to add on any more sheets?
+[Submit an issue](https://github.com/Saborknight/9liner-and-notepad/issues/new)!

 # For Developers
 Send in your [Pull Requests](https://github.com/Saborknight/9liner-and-notepad/pulls) for any changes you would like to be made to the mod.
 Any and all help in the development of this mod is very welcome.